kindelia/Kindelia/WHITEBOOK.md

 ### Optimizations and simplifications everywhere

-Kindelia's block structure is refreshingly simple.
+K-Chan's block structure is refreshingly simple.
 There are no merkle roots, bloom filters, logs, receipts.
 Just a timestamp, the previous hash, the miner id, and a list of "statements" that alter the network's state, in a way that resembles a p2p REPL.
 The entire block is less than *1500 bytes* long, and fits